Womens Clinic LA

 When you have a vaginal infection or vaginitis, it can affect your overall wellbeing and confidence.
 At the first sign of vaginitis, it’s important to get treatment.
 Request an appointment online or call now to make an appointment with nurse practitioner Raisa Howard, NP, at Womens Clinic LA.
-The practice has two convenient locations in Los Angeles and El Segundo, California, and is open six days a week.
+The practice a convenient location in El Segundo, California, and is open six days a week.

 When you have an infection, irritation or inflammation in your vagina, it is called vaginitis.
 Vaginal infections occur when the normal pH balance and environment of the vagina is disrupted.
 Any woman can develop vaginitis.

 Depending on the type of infection you have, your symptoms will vary.
 Common symptoms include:

 What are the most common vaginal infections?

 In most cases, vaginitis develops when your vagina’s pH balance has been threatened and altered due to some infection.
 When vaginitis occurs, one of the following causes is usually to blame:

 - Yeast infections from a fungus that occurs naturally

 - Bacterial infections from an overgrowth of abnormal bacteria